martin-honnen/SaxonHE12s9apiExtensions/SaxonHE12s9apiExtensions/README.md

   </ItemGroup>
 ```

-Then you are ready to write .NET 6 or .NET framework 4.8 code against the Saxon 12 s9api API, helped by this extension library to not have to use most Java classes for input/output/URIs/URLs but to be able to use relevant .NET classes:
+Then you are ready to write .NET 8 or 9 or .NET framework 4.8.1 code against the Saxon 12 s9api API, helped by this extension library to not have to use most Java classes for input/output/URIs/URLs but to be able to use relevant .NET classes:

 ```
 using net.sf.saxon.s9api;